PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Increase staking

-All Alternative Validator Candidate can increase the number of staking Energon at any time, thereby improving the ranking of alternative validator candidates.
+All Alternative Validator Candidate can increase the number of staking LAT at any time, thereby improving the ranking of alternative validator candidates.

-- If the pledge is being cancelled or punished, the pledge cancellation is being processed (the return of the pledged Energon requires a period of freezing) or completed (the pledged Energon has been released to the original staking account), the pledge cannot be increased.
+- If the pledge is being cancelled or punished, the pledge cancellation is being processed (the return of the pledged LAT requires a period of freezing) or completed (the pledged LAT has been released to the original staking account), the pledge cannot be increased.

-- The Energon used to increase the pledge can be the Energon of the account balance or the Energon of the restricting account .
+- The LAT used to increase the pledge can be the LAT of the account balance or the LAT of the restricting account .

 - Pledge can only be increased from the initial staking account.